-A prosecution will usually take place unless the prosecutor is satisfied that there are public interest factors tending against prosecution which outweigh those tending in favour.
+A prosecution will usually take place unless the prosecutor is satisfied that there are public interest factors tending against the action which outweigh those tending in favour.

-When deciding the public interest, prosecutors should consider each of the following questions so as to identify and determine the relevant public interest factors tending for and against prosecution.
+When deciding the public interest, prosecutors should consider each of the following questions so as to identify and determine the relevant public interest factors tending for and against prosecution (these questions are not exhaustive).

-- a) How serious is the offence committed? - b) What is the level of culpability of the suspect? - c) What are the circumstances of and the harm caused to the victim? - d) Was the suspect under the age of 18 at the time of the offence? - e) What is the impact on the community? - f) Is prosecution a proportionate response?

-g) Do sources of information require protecting?
+- a) How serious is the offence committed? - b) What is the level of culpability of the suspect? - c) What are the circumstances of and the harm caused to the victim? - d) Was the suspect under the age of 18 at the time of the offence? - e) What is the impact on the community? - f) Is prosecution a proportionate response? - g) Do sources of information require protecting?